baalimago/clai/EXAMPLES.md

 ```

 Will work like many of the popular command suggestion LLM tools out there.
-Flags works with this tool as well, such as `clai -re -g 'some_file.go' cmd to cleanup this messy code`, but it's not guaranteed the LLM will output an executable output.
+Flags works with this mode as well, such as `clai -re -g 'some_file.go' cmd to cleanup this messy code`, but it's not guaranteed the LLM will output an executable output.

 ### Photos
 ```bash